Discrete geometry for electoral geography: Discrete geometry and discrete compactness

-The mathematical term {\em discrete} refers to a set whose elements are distinguishably isolated from each other.\footnote{The technical definition is as follows: given a topological space $(X,\mathcal{T})$, a subset $S \subseteq X$ is \emph{discrete} if for each element $x \in X$, there exists a neighborhood $U_x$ containing $x$ and no other element of $S$; that is, $U_x \cap S = \{x\}$.
-By contrast, consider a disk in the plane: there is no way to isolate a single point from all other points, no matter how closely one zooms in.} Any set with only finitely many elements is necessarily discrete.
+The mathematical term {\em discrete} refers to a set whose elements are distinguishably isolated from each other.\footnote{The technical definition is as follows: given a topological space $X$, a subset $S \subseteq X$ is \emph{discrete} if for each element $x \in X$, there exists an open neighborhood $U(x)$ containing $x$ and no other element of $S$.
+For instance, the integers $\{\dots,-1,0,1,2,\dots\}$ are discrete as a subset of the number line because a small enough interval around one integer will separate it from the others.
+By contrast, consider the set of the rational numbers $p/q$ on the number line: there is no way to isolate a single one of these points from all others, no matter how closely one zooms in.} Any set with only finitely many elements (in a space with a notion of distance) is necessarily discrete.
+The relationship between redistricting and standardized Census geography means that redistricting is necessarily a finite---although perhaps gigantic---problem, and therefore discrete.